 Annual Sacramento Event - Pathway to 2050

-Our annual Sacramento event brings together an influential group of advanced energy business leaders and state policy-makers to discuss opportunities to accelerate California's economy through the growth of advanced energy.
+Our annual Sacramento event, "Pathway to 2050," brings together an influential group of advanced energy business leaders and state policy-makers to discuss opportunities to accelerate California's economy through the growth of advanced energy.

-Our most recent event took place from 8:30am-4:45pm on Wednesday, June 21, 2017 at the Sacramento Convention Center.
-We also hosted a Members-only Lobby Day and Capitol Reception on June 20, 2017 at the State Capitol.
+Join us for our next event taking place on Wednesday, August 8, 2018 at the Sacramento Convention Center.
+We will also host a Members-only Lobby Day and Capitol Reception on August 7, 2018 at the State Capitol.